 Maintaining media spend

-It’s during times of crisis that many businesses decide to pull back on marketing spend.
-Although it is a difficult time for some, keeping up PPC strategy throughout the pandemic will allow your business to be in a good place when things start to improve.
+During a recession, many businesses decide to pull back on marketing spend.
+Although it is a difficult time for some, keeping up PPC strategy throughout the recession will allow your business to be in a good place when things start to improve.
+In fact, history has shown over and over again that the businesses which keep advertising and don’t pull back as heavily tend to gain a huge advantage over their competitors and bounce back far quicker, often with an increased market share.

 Having said that, there will be some sectors which will likely see an uptick in business – for example, those who sell PCs, laptops, and games consoles; online course and digital training providers; and SaaS companies to name a few.

 Being at home could be just the excuse that many people need to buy the fixtures and fittings that they’ve been dreaming of, especially if the trip abroad is looking less likely this year.
-Companies which sell home furnishings or other home improvements could see more business over the coming weeks and months.
+Companies that sell home furnishings or other home improvements have already seen an uplift in business and this is likely to continue over the coming weeks and months.

-Regardless of whether your industry is taking a hit or seeing a boom, if you invest in digital marketing channels now, you may find your business in a much stronger position in the better times ahead.
+Regardless of whether your industry is taking a hit or seeing a boom, if you invest in digital marketing channels now, you’re more likely to find your business in a much stronger position in the better times ahead.

 Expect some volatility in CPCs while there’s a lot of uncertainty.
 At this stage, it’s even unclear in which direction the average cost per click will go.